ajcomeau/WebLogViewer/README.md

 I am planning on adding features to output the grid to a CSV file or other format.

+### Update 4/23/2026

+Added event to LogProcess class to provide progress updates for multi-file directory import.
+The application was tested using my March 2026 website logs with over 1.2 million entries.

-This project does not use A.I. generated code.
+ChatGPT was consulted used for algorithms and best practices but this project does not use A.I. generated code.